rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 ## Testing that the App works

-Now that we've deployed the App, let's test if works.
+Now that we've deployed the App, let's test if it works.

 * Grab the App Route: